 This had been the default way until IB suddenly froze depositors’ funds without our knowledge and demanded for accelerated payments from AH despite having the original agreement in place.
 Depositors and AH, on behalf of depositors, negotiated with IB and exhausted different solutions over 2.5 months.
 Depositors now voted to stop negotiating.

-We have set up a goodwill fund for depositors whose funds are stuck in IB.
-Our resources are limited, and though this fund is not huge, we hope this can be helpful more or less to depositors.
+Goodwill fund is set up for depositors whose funds are stuck in IB.
+Resources are limited, and though this fund is not huge, we hope this can be helpful more or less to depositors.

 The goodwill fund consists of 2 parts.